telehash/telehash.github.io/protocol.md

-particular architectural design such as client-server, centralized/federated/distributed, polling/push, REST, streaming, publish-subscribe, or message passing... any can be used, as Telehash simply facilitates secure connectivity between any two or more applications.
+particular architectural design such as client-server, centralized/federated/distributed, polling/push, REST, streaming, publish-subscribe, or message passing... any can be used, as Telehash simply facilitates secure reliable connectivity between any two or more applications in any networking environment.

 # Protocol Details